-Context and Impact indicators 17/12/2021 combined).
+C Context and Impact indicators 17/09/2021 average remuneration of agricultural labour (salaried and non-salaried combined).
 2. Farm net income plus wages and social security charges by total AWU This specific indicator is based on farm-level data collected through the EU Farm Accountancy Data Network (FADN).
 Farm net income is defined as farm net value added minus wages and social security charges, rent and interest paid; it is therefore equivalent to agricultural entrepreneurial income described above.
 Again, wages and social security charges are added back into the equation so that the resulting indicator represents the compensation of all work (salaried and non-salaried) performed in the agricultural sector, as well as the income remaining with the enterprise.
 As for specific indicator A, the result is expressed per AWU (total labour input, salaried and non-salaried combined).
-3. Farm net income minus opportunity costs for own production factors (land and capital) by total family work units For the subset of farms with family labour, this specific indicator looks specifically at the opportunity costs of own production factors (land and capital) and deducts them from farm net income, based on farm-level data collected through FADN (same as for specific indicator B).
-Opportunity costs for land are calculated as total area of owned land multiplied by the average rent paid on rented land: (SE025-SE030) SE375/SE030 Where SE025 = total utilised agricultural area; SE030 = rented utilised agricultural area; SE375 = rent paid.
-Opportunity costs for capital are calculated as total net assets (excluding land, permanent crops and quotas) multiplied by the average interest paid on loans in the country: (SE436 - SE485 - SE446) (SE380/SE485) Where SE436 = total assets closing valuation; SE485 = total liabilities; SE446 = land, permanent crops, quotas; SE380 = interest paid.
+3. Farm net income minus opportunity costs for own production factors (land and capital) by total family work units For the subset of farms with family labour, this specific indicator looks specifically at the opportunity costs of own production factors (land and capital) and deducts them from farm net income, based on farm-level data collected through FADN (same as for specific indicator B). • Opportunity costs for land are calculated as total area of owned land multiplied by the average rent paid on rented land: (SE025-SE030) SE375/SE030 Where SE025 = total utilised agricultural area; SE030 = rented utilised agricultural area; SE375 = rent paid. • Opportunity costs for capital are calculated as total net assets (excluding land, permanent crops and quotas) multiplied by the average interest paid on loans in the country: (SE436 - SE485 - SE446) (SE380/SE485) Where SE436 = total assets closing valuation; SE485 = total liabilities; SE446 = land, permanent crops, quotas; SE380 = interest paid.
 The result is expressed per family work unit (unpaid labour unit).
-Labour costs in industry, construction and services are available in the Eurostat database [Ic Ici Iev].
+Labour costs in industry, construction and services are available in the Eurostat database [lc lci lev].
 Since they are expressed per hour, they

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
-The document does not bind the European Commission in relation to the future approval procedure of the CAP
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.